-These pumpkin pancakes are just one of the many pumpkin recipes I’ve been baking up a storm of pumpkin-ey things lately… mostly because when you open a can of pumpkin (or make your own pumpkin puree), there’s always some left over.
+These pumpkin pancakes are just one of the many pumpkin recipes I’ve been making lately… mostly because when you open a can of pumpkin (or make your own pumpkin puree), there’s always some left over.
 I think that’s the true reason why people are so pumpkin-crazy in the fall.
-If you start with pumpkin pancakes, you might as well go ahead and make pumpkin cake… and then, well, maybe some pumpkin cookies.
+If you start with pumpkin pancakes, you might as well go ahead and make pumpkin bars… and then, well, maybe some pumpkin cookies.
 After all, you have to use it up!
 (She says while eating said cookie.)

-Anyway, I’ve had so many requests for pumpkin pancakes, and this recipe is our favorite!
-They’re super simple to mix together, and they’re soft, fluffy, and deliciously spiced.
+Anyway, I’ve had so many requests for pumpkin pancakes, and this pumpkin pancake recipe is our favorite!
+It’s super simple to mix together, and the pancakes are soft, fluffy, and deliciously spiced.
 What more could you want in a cozy fall breakfast?
-These are best the day they’re made, but I enjoyed the frozen leftovers as well 🙂

 Pumpkin Pancake Recipe Ingredients

-Because this recipe is vegan, it’s totally egg-free.
+Did I mention?
+This pumpkin pancake recipe is totally vegan!
 Pumpkin is the perfect natural egg replacer.
-It gives these pancakes moisture and lift, so they’re nice and fluffy!
-Here’s what else makes this pumpkin pancake recipe one of my fall favorites:
+It gives these pancakes moisture and lift, so they’re light and fluffy, even without eggs!
+Here’s what else makes this recipe one of my fall favorites:

-- A touch of cane sugar sweetens them up.
+- A touch of cane sugar – It makes them lightly sweet.

 - Baking powder and baking soda – They help the pancakes puff up as they cook, making them thick and fluffy.

-- Cinnamon gives them that essential warm “pumpkin spice” flavor.
+- Cinnamon – For that essential warm “pumpkin spice” flavor.
 My homemade pumpkin pie spice would be great here too!

-I love these pancakes as they are, served simply with maple syrup.
-You could make them fancier by topping them with a dollop of nut butter or yogurt (Stonyfield’s double cream plain yogurt was insanely delicious here).
-Or if you’re vegan, coconut yogurt would be heavenly too.
-Sprinkle a few pecans on top and pour the coffee!
+I love these pumpkin pancakes as they are, served simply with maple syrup.
+You could also make them fancier by topping them with a dollop of almond or peanut butter, coconut cream, or yogurt.
+Sprinkle a few pecans (or chocolate chips 🙂 ) on top, and pour the coffee!

 More Favorite Breakfast Recipes